pouyaardehkhani/Algorithms/README.md

 # Algorithms
-This repo contaions implimentation of some known algorithms in 3 programming languages.
+This repo contaitns implementation of some known algorithms in 3 programming languages.

 **STILL IN DEVOLOPMENT**